Yoshimi/yoshimi/README.txt

-Version 2.3.4
+Version 2.3.5

-New feature: Independent control of MIDI Omni setting for all parts.
+New feature: A set of LFOs for the SubSynth engine.

-New feature: Warnings when unsaved instruments could be overwritten.

-Compatibilty fixes for FLTK V 1.4.x

-Reorganisation of XML management for simplicity and MXML 4.x recognition.
+New feature: Popup tooltips scale to match the parent window.

+Various code refinements.

 Yoshimi source code is available from either: https://sourceforge.net/projects/yoshimi